-My family shared our motel with the Golden Crown Literary Society annual conference which looked like lots of fun.
+My family shared our motel with the Golden Crown Literary Society annual conference, which looked like lots of fun.
 The society promotes lesbian literature of all forms.
 There was lots of laughing, lots of short haircuts, and lots of good looking vittles.
-I had a good laugh with one of the women on Sunday moring.
-She was manning (a pun!) the pastry/coffee bar which was open only to conference attendees.
-I told her that I would gladly become a lesbian for a plate of pastry – like giving up my birthright for a bowl of stew.
+I had a good laugh with one of the women on Sunday morning.
+She was manning (a pun!) the pastry/coffee bar, which was posted as open only to conference attendees.
+I told her I would gladly become a lesbian for a plate of pastry – like giving up my birthright for a bowl of stew.
 She was droll and nonplused and shot back that I looked like any other average white heterosexual old man…Not that there’s anything wrong with that!
 We both had a good laugh over that.
 And no coffee!
 As an outsider, I thought it was good that these women could be themselves here.
-I’m sure that many come from places where it’s difficult to admit to being a lesbian, or gay, or that you wear skinny-jeans in private.
-I did laugh, though, when one of our girls wondered aloud about why so many women were wearing suits?
+I’m sure that many come from places where it’s difficult to admit to being a lesbian, or a gay man, or that you wear skinny-jeans in private.
+I laughed, though, when one of our girls wondered aloud about why so many of the women wore suits?

-All of these questions have something of a shared human experience embedded in them.
+These questions all have something of a shared human experience embedded in them.
 I cannot speak to what it is to be a Christian in Iran, but I can talk about what it is like to wonder about meaning.
-I can’t speak to what it’s like to be a lesbian in South Carolina, but I know something (not much) about love and relationships.
+I can’t speak to what it’s like to be a lesbian in South Carolina, but I know something about love and relationships.
 I’ve never had an abortion and don’t have a uterus, but I have opinions about individual autonomy and women’s rights.
 I don’t want to tell anyone how they should feel but, as a member of society, I have every right to join in on a conversation about how society deals with any issue.

-Secondly is that as a member of a tribe – city, state, nation, human – I can speak to the structural components of the question.
+Secondly, is that as a member of a tribe – city, state, nation, human – I can speak to the structural components of the question.
 Have we institutionalized prejudice into our churches and businesses?
 How does the abortion industry affect the country?
 Does free health care and college put a greater onus on working people to pay for programs?
-When we focus on our differences, we finally come to a point where no one can talk about anything.
+When we focus on our differences, we finally come to where no one can talk about anything.
 How many white, evolutionist, Washingtonians born to a Slovak mother, who was known to show up at high school looking like Alice Cooper, do you know?
-Is is fair for me to say that unless those labels fit you then you have nothing to say to me?
-No. In fact, in fact it’s silly and serves only to separate.
-This is a problem with the identity politic move for equality: there’s comes a point when you can only divide people into so many groups and it becomes a silly exercise..
+Is it fair for me to say that unless those labels fit you, then you have nothing to say to me?
+No. In fact, in fact, it’s silly and serves only to separate.
+This is a problem with the identity politic move for equality: there’s comes a point when you can only divide people into so many groups, and it becomes a silly exercise..

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!